top of page

 for soprano and orchestra | c.
 20’ | 2025

-World premiere: 16 January 2026, Savaria Symphony Orchestra, conducted by Gabriel Hollander.
+World premiere: 16 January 2026, Hannah Dienes-Williams, Savaria Symphony Orchestra, conducted by Gabriel Hollander.
 Bartók Hall, Szombathely.
-Written for Péter Eötvös Foundation with generous support from Vaughan Williams Foundation
+Written for Péter Eötvös Foundation with generous support from Vaughan Williams Foundation and Equilibrium Young Artists.

-From this overwhelming body of source material, I have chosen three distinct cases.
+In Unmentionable Scenes, I have chosen just three distinct cases.
 Each features two characters, and so, with the addition of a narrator, the soprano plays a total of seven roles: Proceedings (the narrator), the Court, a Girl, a Police Inspector, a Prisoner, an Abominable Monster and a Dog.
 The result is a kind of short one-woman opera or cantata.

 Although the text is drawn almost entirely from the original sources, some words have been added to assist with dramatic flow.
 Many have also been removed.
 In addition, there are also some phrases taken (in French translation) from Hokusai’s The Dream of the Fisherman’s Wife (1814).